NTForked/apic2d/README.md

 Brackbill, Jeremiah U., and Hans M. Ruppel.
 "FLIP: A method for adaptively zoned, particle-in-cell calculations of fluid flows in two dimensions."
 Journal of Computational physics 65.2 (1986): 314-343.

-The generalized FLIP is co-developed with Qi Guo and Ming Gao.

 It contains multiple integrators that you may switch and compare through changing the `integration_scheme` variable in the code.
 Its value can be one of the following:
 ```
 IT_PIC: original particle-in-cell (PIC)